 The age of a credit card account is also an important consideration.
 “The time an account has been open is a factor in credit scores,” Griffin says.
 “A longer positive history is beneficial to credit scores.
 So, closing an older account in theory could have a more negative impact.”

 Provided you have considered these issues and have another credit card you can make charges on, you are ready to cancel your credit card.
 Closing an account the right way takes a little time, patience and organization.
-Use the following steps (and this would be a good time to print out the CreditCards.com "Cancel a credit card worksheet").
+As you go through the process of canceling your credit card, you may want to keep thorough notes on who you spoke to, what they said and when.
+That way, if anything goes wrong, you will have all the facts recorded.
+Use the following steps to cancel your credit card the right way.

 To begin the process of closing the account, gather and write down the customer service number and the mailing address you’ll need.
 The customer service number is on your credit card, monthly statement and the issuer’s website; the mailing address is also on the website and the monthly statement.